“On Rosh Hashanah, it is written. On Yom Kippur, it is sealed.”

 10:00 a.m.
 Yom Kippur Morning Service

 For Jews around the world, the High Holy Days not only mark a time for prayer and spiritual reflection but also for action to improve the world.
-This year, since we are not having in-person services, we are encouraging our members to bring bags filled with non-perishable food to the Temple, starting on Tashlich and continuing through Yom Kippur.
+This year, we are once again encouraging our members and guests to bring bags filled with non-perishable food to the Temple, starting on Tashlich and continuing through Yom Kippur.
 The food will be delivered to the Jewish Family Services Food Pantry.
-Boxes for you to leave your grocery bags will be stationed outside of the Administrative and Main entrances that week for your convenience to drop them off.
+Boxes for you to leave your grocery bags will be stationed outside of the Administrative entrance that week for your convenience to drop them off.
 Grocery bags should contain only non-perishable foods.

 We also encourage everyone to send in a check during the High Holy Days, made payable to Temple Emanuel but designated on the memo line for food relief and/or the immigration fund.
 Funds raised for food relief will be distributed to the Greensboro Urban Ministry.
 Funds raised for the Temple Immigration Fund help support Faith Action.